Cafés and Espresso Culture in Quebec: Addresses, Trends, and Rituals

 Latte, cappuccino, flat white and latte art

-Textured milk is a whole other discipline.
-The right temperature, the right micro-foam, the right ratio with espresso: each milk-based drink conveys an intention and expertise.
+Textured milk is a discipline in its own right.
+The right temperature, the right microfoam, the right ratio with espresso: each milk-based drink tells a story of intention and know-how.

-In Quebec City, as elsewhere, oat milk has conquered the counters of artisanal cafés.
-Its creamy texture, natural sweetness, and ability to foam correctly make it a choice ally for lattes and cappuccinos.
+In Québec as everywhere, oat milk has conquered the counters of artisanal cafés.
+Its creamy texture, slight natural sweetness, and ability to foam properly make it a top choice for lattes and cappuccinos.
 Some baristas prefer cashew milk, which is more neutral, or coconut milk for seasonal offerings.
-The plant-based trend is here to stay.
+The plant-based trend is sustainable.

 Star alternativeOat milk